 Info on diagnosing ABS1 and ABS2 faults is described by Brian Curry in great detail on the IBMWR K-tech pages.
 In a nutshell, by putting a readout light between the ABS pin and ground you can get a blink code when the bike is on.
 All codes except 5 seem to be persistent (needing reset by this procedure).
 There is also a BMW document, part 01 71 9 798 811 (5/90), that you may be able to locate which is for troubleshooting ABS.

 These should be listed on a sticker supplied with the bike or a table in the Rider's Manual.

 The same basic ABS2 control unit is used on the K1100 and nearly all 5-speed R1100 models.
 There was an early version that might have only been used on the R1100RS, then the same unit is used on all ABS2 bikes until Motronic 2.4.
-The only difference seems to be in the wiring; according to my diagram different bikes have different combinations of pins 9, 10, 22 and 23 grounded.
-Each unit also has a coding number that supposedly can be read out from the center pin (like the fault codes) when the key is on and the ABS button is pushed (although I cannot get this to happen on my R11RS or R11GS):
+My assumption is that later units contained the coding for additional models.
+ABS units are internally coded to work with a particular model, and they confirm that they are installed in that particular model by reading the pins shown below.
+The internal coding number supposedly can be read out from the center pin (like the fault codes) when the key is on and the ABS button is pushed, although I have never gotten this to work.

 |Coding||Pin 9||Pin 22||Pin 10||Pin 23|